strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 ### <img width="28" src="../assets/content-types-builder/field-icon_json.png"> JSON

-The JSON field allows to configure data in a JSON format. <!--- More info needed for this field --->
+The JSON field allows to configure data in a JSON format, to store JSON objects or arrays.

 :::: tabs